plan28-06/Landing_Page/README.md

 # Landing_Page
-This is a personal practice project to familarize myself with the basics of HTML and CSS (Flexbox).

 ## Website Link
 For a live preview please visit [__Landing Page__](https://plan28-06.github.io/Landing_Page/)
+## Purpose
+This is a personal practice project to familarize myself with the basics of HTML and CSS (Flexbox).